 3. As the author, the doctoral student is responsible for acquiring copyrights and publication rights for the articles and other materials in the dissertation.
 An article-based dissertation is published in full only if the original article publishers have given their written consent to republish the articles in the university’s publication series.
+If the publisher does not have an form for that, you can find a template for applying peprint permissions on the webpages of the library.
 The permission for reprinting must be announced on a separate page at the beginning of each article, in the table of contents and after other possible indexes.
 E.g. ’Printed with the kind permission of [publisher’s name]’

 4. The doctoral student applies for publication permission from the publication series’ editor.
 After receiving the publication permission, the student signs a publication contract with the editor-in-chief.

-5. The doctoral student requests an ISBN code for the dissertation from by using the web-form.
+5. The doctoral student or the editor (depending on the faculty) requests an ISBN code for the dissertation from by using the web-form.

 6. The doctoral student writes a content description for the dissertation together with the library, either by email or through a personal appointment with an informatician (further information from the library customer service points).